ENCCS/sycl-workshop/content/task-graphs-synchronization.rst

    #.
 Within the handler, we launch a ``parallel_for`` with an appropriately
       sized ``nd_range`` execution range.
 The tile will be our local range and it is 1-dimensional.
    #.
+Obtain indices in the global and local ranges:

+      - The "global" indices are used to address rows of the left operand, columns of the right operand, and the element in the result matrix..
+      - The "local" indices are used to address the tile, *i.e.* the local memory buffer.

+   #.
 Define the matrix multiplication kernel function, where we have:

       - A tile-strided loop to load data for :math:`\mathbf{A}` from global to